 This is an unlikely result for many reasons (even beyond the shortcomings of the data).
 The year 597 AD started on a Tuesday, and the "lack of war" was more of an intermission.
 The Romans had an "interlude" to a then decade-long war in the Balkans.
 The following year (or maybe that same year) it reignites, and the war continues for another ~10 years.

 You have to go back more than 1400 years ago to find a year without a recorded war in our data.
-It seems reasonable to believe that not once in the past 3000 years has humanity been "war free", and if it was it could only have been by dumb luck.
+It seems reasonable to believe that not once in the past 3000 years has humanity been "war free".
+And if a war-free year did occur, it could only have been by dumb luck.

 But wait, there's hope...

-Considering human population over time (shown below for most of human civilization), our rate of war per capita is overall decreasing with time!
+Considering the human population over time (shown below for most of human civilization), our rate of wars per capita is overall decreasing with time!